smilegupta/smilegupta/README.md

 - :mailbox: How to reach me: [**Linkedin**](https://www.linkedin.com/in/smilegupta/) and [**Twitter**](https://twitter.com/smileguptaaa)
 - :trophy: 21 under 21 awardee by GirlScript Foundation - for my immense social contributions.
 - :point_right: This is where you can [view](https://smilegupta.github.io/smilegupta/) my portfolio.
-- :zap: Fun fact: People get addicted to tea coffee or beer, I got addicted to green dots of GitHub
+- :zap: Fun fact: People get addicted to tea coffee or beer, I am addicted to green dots of GitHub